 An acrylic canopy covers the aircraft’s cockpit and provides clear all-round visibility.

-The JF-17 / FC-1 is armed with GSh-23 dual-barrel 23mm cannon or GSh-30 dual-30mm cannon.
-The aircraft has seven hardpoints of which four are located under the wings, one under the fuselage and two mounted on the wingtips.
+JF-17 / FC-1 is armed with GSh-23 dual-barrel 23mm cannon or GSh-30 dual-30mm cannon.
+The aircraft has seven hardpoints, with four located under the wings, one under the fuselage, and two mounted on the wingtips.
 It can carry up to 3,700kg payload.

 The aircraft is fitted with PL-12 or SD-10 radar homing medium-range air-to-air missile (MRAAM), unguided bombs, satellite guided bombs, gravity bombs, anti-ship missiles, anti-radiation missiles, rocket launchers and a laser designator pod.